4.3 Graduate Faculty Status

 Members of the Graduate Faculty at Mines are those qualified to be primary advisor for students conducting research toward a graduate degree.
 Academic units may choose to further specify the privileges and responsibilities granted to Graduate Faculty in the areas of student supervision, teaching assignments, voting rights, etc. Such unit-level policies should be expressed in writing.

-4.3.2 Criteria for Appointment to the Graduate Faculty
+4.3.2 Criteria for Selection to the Graduate Faculty

-- Graduate Faculty appointees must have the terminal degree appropriate to their academic field or discipline or must show a comparable level of expertise.
+- Graduate Faculty position holders must have the terminal degree appropriate to their academic field or discipline or must show a comparable level of expertise.

-- The proposed Graduate Faculty appointee must meet any other criteria established by their department or program, and must be endorsed by the department head or program director and the dean (see Section 4.3.3).
+- The proposed Graduate Faculty candidate must meet any other criteria established by their department or program, and must be endorsed by the Department Head or Program Director and the Dean.

-Appointments to the Graduate Faculty are made and approved by the academic department and Dean.
-Full-time faculty appointees in tenured or tenure-track positions will be appointed to the Graduate Faculty upon joining Mines.
-All other appointments to the Graduate Faculty must be initiated by an eligible faculty member or external joint appointee requesting such status.
-Faculty eligible to request Graduate Faculty status include Teaching Faculty, Research Faculty, Professors of Practice, and external Joint Appointees.
+Selections to the Graduate Faculty are made and approved by the academic department and Dean.
+Full-time faculty in tenured or tenure-track positions will be selected to the Graduate Faculty upon joining Mines.
+All other selections to the Graduate Faculty must be initiated by an eligible faculty member or external Joint Faculty member requesting such status.
+Faculty eligible to request Graduate Faculty status include Teaching Faculty, Research Faculty, Professors of Practice, and external Joint Faculty members.
 No faculty, other than tenure/tenure-track faculty, may be assigned as a primary advisor to a graduate student unless Graduate Faculty status has been approved.
 Those without Graduate Faculty status can, however, serve as co-advisors or as members of a student’s thesis committee.

 To request Graduate Faculty status, the eligible faculty member should complete the Graduate Faculty request form and submit it with appropriate documentation to the chair of their department’s Promotion and Tenure committee.
 The department’s Promotion and Tenure Committee Chair should then bring the case to the Graduate Faculty for a vote.
 A positive vote of at least two-thirds of the tenure/tenure-track Faculty, Professors of Practice, and Teaching Faculty with Graduate Faculty status is required.
 The Chair should then submit the results of the vote to the Department Head who should provide a letter of support that includes the results of the vote to the Dean.
 The Dean will then give final approval to the Registrar’s Office.
 Once a non-tenure/tenure track faculty member has been approved as Graduate Faculty, that member will retain graduate faculty status until such time as the Department Head, with the input and advice of the Graduate Faculty in the department, decides to terminate the status.